rancher/os/docs/running-rancheros/workstation/docker-machine/index.md

 ### Using Docker Machine

 You can use `docker-machine` to launch VMs for various providers.
+Currently only Virtual Box and AWS are supported

+#### Using Docker Machine with Virtual Box

 We'll show you how simple it is to use with Virtual Box.

 Before moving forward, you'll need to have VirtualBox installed.
 Download it directly from [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Once you have VirtualBox and Docker Machine installed, it's just one command to get RancherOS running.